meshery/meshery/docs/pages/guides/configuration-management/configuration-management.md

   - /tasks/patterns.md
 ---

-As an cloud native management platform, Meshery has built-in support infastructure and application configuration management.
+As an cloud native management platform, Meshery has built-in support infastructure configuration management.
 Use Meshery to configure your multi-cluster Kubernetes environments on-premises or across clouds.

 ## What is a Meshery Design?